gretchenriggs/Nature...Or-Not-/README.md

 Next, the feature maps are desampled using MaxPooling, which uses a 2x2 filter that takes the Max pixel value of the 4 pixels included in each computation over the feature maps.
 This reduces the spatial size of the representation by 75% and also prevents overfitting.

-I follow the MaxPooling with a Dropout of 0.5, which consists of randomly setting 50% of the input units to 0 at each update.
+I follow the MaxPooling with a Dropout of 0.5, which entails each neuron in the layer having a 50% chance of being turned off at each update.
 This also helps in preventing overfitting.

 Another convolutional layer comes next, using a filter size of 3x3, but this time applying 64 filter values, creating 64 feature maps, followed by another application of RELU.
 MaxPooling is applied after this layer, taking the 64-62x62x64 feature maps and desampling them to 64-31x31x64 feature maps.

 This layer is followed up by a Dense Layer, which flattens the feature maps into a 512 neuron row vector with full connectivity, as seen in traditional neural networks.

-Another pass of Dropout is applied, again randomly setting 50% of the input units to 0.
+Another pass of Dropout is applied, again giving each neuron a 50% chance of being turned off at each update.

 And lastly, the Softmax function is applied to the data to obtain a probability used to classify the image as containing only nature or containing man-made objects.
 Softmax is a generalization of the logistic function which ensures the resulting probabilities sum to 1.0.